ebrandi/FDD-book/content/chapters/part1/chapter-03.md

 # Chapter 3: A Gentle Introduction to UNIX

 Now that your FreeBSD system is installed and running, it's time to get comfortable living inside it.
-FreeBSD isn't just an operating system—it's part of a long tradition that started with UNIX more than fifty years ago.
+FreeBSD isn't just an operating system, it's part of a long tradition that started with UNIX more than fifty years ago.

 In this chapter, we'll take our first real tour of the system.
 You'll learn how to navigate the filesystem, run commands in the shell, manage processes, and install applications.
 Along the way, you'll see how FreeBSD inherits the UNIX philosophy of simplicity and consistency, and why that matters for us as future driver developers.

 Think of this chapter as your **survival guide** for working inside FreeBSD.
 Before we start diving into C code and kernel internals, you'll need to be comfortable moving around the system, manipulating files, and using the tools that every developer relies on daily.

-By the end of this chapter, you won't just know *what UNIX is*—you'll be using FreeBSD confidently as both a user and an aspiring systems programmer.
+By the end of this chapter, you won't just know *what UNIX is*; you'll be using FreeBSD confidently as both a user and an aspiring systems programmer.

 ## Reader Guidance: How to Use This Chapter